 Does Prolongz Work?

-I didn't try Prolongz so ultimately I have no idea if it works or not.
+I didn't try Prolongz so I have no idea if it works or not.
 I can only give my opinion which is I don't see any clinical trials on the product itself.
 Of course lack of evidence doesn't mean something won't work.
 It just means for me, I'd like to see clinical trials.
 If it worked for you, I'm happy and I hope you share your thoughts below so others can see.
-If clinical trials on Prolongz are ever published, I will be more than happy to update my review with those results.
+If clinical trials on Prolongz are published, I will be more than happy to update my review with those results.